Skip to main content

 Create your developer Workspace

-Now, let's create a workspace where we can develop.
+Now, let's create a Workspace where we can develop.

 1. In the Ascend UI, navigate to the instance settings by clicking on the button in the top right with your instance name and your user icon.